 As the title of the project suggests, common themes emerged.
 These patients, all members of what is often called the “greatest generation,” told stories of living through World War II and its devastating aftermath, and, as Jews, suffering the pain and anguish of anti-Semitism.
 Although some immigrated quite late in life to join children, America represented a land of dreams fulfilled.

 I only know the American experience.
 It is easy to take the comfort so many of us enjoy for granted.
-Spending time with our residents who knew a different time and place, which compelled them to leave their homes in search of better lives, provides a fresh appreciation for all that I have as a citizen of the United States.
+Spending time with our patients who knew a different time and place, which compelled them to leave their homes in search of better lives, provides a fresh appreciation for all that I have as a citizen of the United States.
 Perhaps most precious is the richness of our diversity —and the common dreams and goals that bind us as a great and compassionate nation.
 I will be thinking about our immigrant elders and their contributions to our great country as I celebrate this Fourth of July.